Keeping children active and engaged

 - Oxford Owl – Register free for eBooks and activities, developed for children aged 3–11 years old.

-- Audible Stories – Offering free stories for children while the schools are closed.
+- Audible Stories – Offering free stories for children.
 No registration required.

 - Amazon Music – Currently offering a three-month free trial of unlimited music.